-The Company, which aggregates its operating segments based on the nature of services, has three reportable segments: temporary and consultant staffing, permanent placement staffing, and risk consulting and internal audit services.
+The Company has three reportable segments: temporary and consultant staffing, permanent placement staffing, and risk consulting and internal audit services.
 The temporary and consultant staffing segment provides specialized staffing in the accounting and finance, administrative and office, information technology, legal, advertising, marketing and web design fields.
 The permanent placement staffing segment provides full-time personnel in the accounting, finance, administrative and office, and information technology fields.
 The risk consulting and internal audit services segment provides business and technology risk consulting and internal audit services.